-There are 4 ways you can add money to your account:
+There are 6 ways you can add money to your account:

 - #1 Deposit funds during the initial account opening.
 You will need a valid U.S. bank online account username and password.

-- #2 Initiate a money transfer or wire transfer from another financial institution, or transfer from a Valley Bank account.
+- #3 Initiate a money transfer or wire transfer from another financial institution, or transfer from a Valley Bank account.

-- #3 Deposit checks via the Valley Mobile Banking App.
+- #5 Deposit checks via the Valley Mobile Banking App.

-- #4 Set up a direct deposit of your payroll, pension or government benefit such as Social Security.
+- #6 Set up a direct deposit of your payroll, pension or government benefit such as Social Security.

 While opening an Online Savings account can only be opened online, additional deposits and withdrawals in/out of an Online Savings account can also be done at any Valley brick-and-mortar locations.
-Valley currently has 219 full-service branch locations in Alabama (1), Florida (43), New Jersey (130), and New York (45).
+Valley currently has 234 full-service branch locations in Alabama (16), Florida (44), New Jersey (129), and New York (45).

 Deposits at ValleyDirect and Valley are combined for the purpose of calculating FDIC insurance limits and are not separately insured.

-ValleyDirect/Valley has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 4.01% (excellent) based on December 31, 2021 data.
-In the past year, the Bank increased its total non-brokered deposits by $5.38 billion, an excellent annual growth rate of 18.6%.
+ValleyDirect/Valley has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 4.47% (excellent) based on June 30, 2022 data.
+In the past year, the Bank increased its total non-brokered deposits by $10.29 billion, an excellent annual growth rate of 32.74%.
 Please refer to our financial overview of ValleyDirect/Valley (FDIC Certificate # 9396) for more details.

 Valley National Bank’s history has been one of steady growth and expansion.
 Founded in 1929 as the Passaic Park Trust Company, the Bank changed its name in the mid-1930s to the Bank of Passaic and Trust Company.
-In 1956, the purchase of the Bank of Allwood began 65 years of development, including the acquisition/purchase of 23 New Jersey, five New York, and three Florida financial institutions, and three rebrands (Bank of Passaic and Trust Company, Bank of Passaic and Clifton, National Association, and Valley National Bank has assets in excess of $43 billion and has a market area covering one of the most populated part of the country, assets in excess of $54 billion, and nearly 700,000 customer accounts.
+In 1956, the purchase of the Bank of Allwood began 65 years of development, including the acquisition/purchase of 23 New Jersey, six New York, and three Florida financial institutions, and three rebrands (Bank of Passaic and Trust Company, Bank of Passaic and Clifton, National Association, and Valley National Bank).
+Currently the largest bank headquartered in New Jersey, Valley has a market area covering one of the most populated part of the country, assets in excess of $54 billion, and nearly 700,000 customer accounts.

 How the Online Savings Account Compares

-When compared to the nationally available Savings Accounts tracked by DepositAccounts.com that do not require a large minimum balance and are not limited by small balance caps, ValleyDirect’s Online Savings Account APY currently ranks second.
+When compared to the nationally available Savings Accounts tracked by DepositAccounts.com that do not require a large minimum balance and are not limited by small balance caps, ValleyDirect’s Online Savings Account APY currently ranks fourth.

-The above information and rates are accurate as of 3/18/2022.
+The above information and rates are accurate as of 12/10/2022.

 To search for the best Savings Account, both nationwide and state specific, please refer to DepositAccounts.com’s Savings Account Rates page.